 $ terraform init

 To use the provider, we need to give it a username and password to access the Proxmox API.
 There are several ways to do this, but I prefer using environment variables.
 I use a tool called direnv to set the environment variables.
 With this tool, the environment variables are automatically set when I enter the terraform directory and removed when I leave.
-This ensures that the username and password is not exposed to other applications on my system.
-To use direnv, create a file called .envrc and add the following:
+This ensures that the username and password are not exposed to other applications on my system.
+To use direnv, create a file called .envrc

 Note: Since this file contains sensitive information you should avoid pushing it to a shared git repository.
 I recommend either adding it to .gitignore or using a tool like git-crypt to encrypt it.